…the Production Episode is over.

 ✥ ✥ ✥

 There must be closure on the state of a product after development is over, and having completed a checklist of anticipated outcomes doesn’t alone ensure that the product has come as far as necessary, or that the team will take the appropriate next steps in development.
-A Development Team works as an Autonomous Team and a Self-Organizing Team on Regular Product Increments, completing PBIs as they understand them, in light of a Sprint Goal that provides context and focus.
+A Development Team works as an Autonomous Team and a Self-Organizing Team, producing Regular Product Increments, completing Product Backlog Items (PBIs) as they understand them, in light of a Sprint Goal that provides context and focus.

 The Product Owner and the Development Team work together to deliver value to the organization by creating a Potentially Shippable Product Increment.
 Development Team members generally work among themselves during the Production Episode, but they are accountable to the Product Owner and other stakeholders to make sure they have developed the right thing.
 Left to their own impressions for too long, they may stray from the intent of the Product Vision.